 Use Coupons (the right way)

 When I say the right way, I mean only use coupons for things you would buy anyway or if you can substitute out for something else that you were going to buy anyway.
 Randomly buying things you wouldn’t otherwise have purchased just because you have a coupon doesn’t save you anything it costs you.
+Don’t forget to also look online for coupon codes at places such as couponcodehut.

 Buy in Bulk